Cosmological parameter inference with Bayesian statistics: A first look at Bayesian statistics

 where

 It is clear that $F=\langle H\rangle$, where the average is made with observational data.

-As we can see from Eqn.~\eqref{rule3}, for independent data sets the complete likelihood is the product of the likelihoods, and the Fisher matrix is the sum of individual Fisher matrices.
+As we can see from Equation~\eqref{rule3}, for independent datasets, the complete likelihood is the product of the likelihoods, and the Fisher matrix is the sum of individual Fisher matrices.
 A pedagogical and easy case is having one-parameter $\theta_i$ with a Gaussian likelihood.
-In this scenario
+In this~scenario,

-when $2\Delta\mathcal{L}=1$ and identifying the $\Delta \chi^2$ corresponding to $68\%$ confidence level, we notice that $1/\sqrt{F_{ii}}$ yields the $1-\sigma$ displacement for $\theta_i$.
-In the general case
+when $2\Delta\mathcal{L}=1$, and identifying the $\Delta \chi^2$ corresponding to $68\%$ confidence level, we notice that $1/\sqrt{F_{ii}}$ yields the $1-\sigma$ displacement for $\theta_i$.
+In the general case,

 Thus, when all parameters are estimated simultaneously from the data, the marginalized error is